yhwang0123/revenue_forecast/README.md

 1. R squared score (0.88 for ExtraTreesRegressor )
 2. Cross validation (0.66 for ExtraTreesRegressor)

-Based on the score we have, we finally select ExtraTreesRegressor as our model to do the prediction.
+Based on the score we got, we finally selected ExtraTreesRegressor as our model to do the prediction.